mikechau/react-webpack-es6-boilerplate/README.md

 ## shrinkwrapping

+**npm-shrinkwrap** is set to version 200, because I am assuming you have npm v2.

 You should update the `npm-shrinkwrap.json` file by running the `npm run shrinkwrap:build` command.
-Run it when adding new or updating packages in your `package.json`.
+Run it when adding new or updating package in your `package.json`.

 - `npm run shrinkwrap:build` - generate a `npm-shrinkwrap.json`.
-- `npm run shrinkwrap:rebuild` - rebuilds the `npm-shrinkwrap.json`, after reinstalling `node_modules`.
+- `npm run shrinkwrap:rebuild` - removes `npm-shrinkwrap.json`, reinstall npm package, generates new `npm-shrinkwrap.json`.
 - `npm run shrinkwrap:remove` - remove `npm-shrinkwrap.json`.
+- `npm run shrinkwrap:update` - update `npm-shrinkwrap@200` (for npm version 2).

+## maintaining package

+By default, the `package:updates` and `package:upgrade` commands are set to filter out `npm-shrinkwrap`, to lock it to `v200+`.

+- `npm run package:updates` - list package that may be outdated.
+- `npm run package:upgrade` - updates all the package versions in `package.json`.
+- `npm run package:purge` - removes your `node_modules` folder.
+- `npm run package:reinstall` - removes your `node_modules` folder and does a `npm install`.